|

 Step 1 - Obtain antique radio from ebay.

 Step 2 - Install audio-controlled laser display.
-Add a mirror to reflect the beams onto the radio dial.
+Add a mirror to reflect the

-Step 3 - Replace the radio dial with a sheet of paper, so the laser beams are visible.
+Step 3 - Replace the radio dial with a sheet of paper,

 Step 4 - Install fanless low-power computer, with a dc-dc power supply so that it can be powered from a 12 volt battery.